Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

 Fine dining or premium restaurant

 Choose Stello if design and menu presentation matter.
-The 54 design themes and mobile preview make the menu feel closer to the restaurant's brand.
+The menu themes, mobile preview and manual visual customization from the Base plan make the menu feel closer to the restaurant's brand.

 Hotel or multi-venue group